David Dunn: Return to Blackburn Rovers

 At the start of the 2010–11 season, Dunn featured in two matches for the club.
 However, he suffered a thigh injury while playing for the club's reserves and was sidelined for a month.
 On 18 October, Dunn returned to the first-team from injury, coming on as a 64th-minute substitute, in a 0–0 draw against Sunderland.
 Since returning from injury, he was involved in the first-team for the next three months.
 On 4 December, Dunn scored his first goal of the 2010–11 season against Wolverhampton Wanderers with a close range header.
 On 2 February 2011, in the match against Tottenham Hotspur at Ewood Park, he made his 100th Premier League appearance since returning to the club for a second spell which ended in a disappointing 1–0 defeat.
 Three days later on 5 February, he came on for Brett Emerton in the 60th-minute with Rovers down 3–2 against Wigan Athletic at the DW Stadium, he netted a penalty kick in the 81st-minute but could not prevent them from losing 4–3.
 However, Dunn suffered a groin injury while training and was sidelined for the rest of March.
 On 2 April, he returned to the first-team, coming on as a late substitute, in a 0–0 draw against Arsenal.
 Dunn then started in the next three matches before suffering a calf injury during a match against Manchester City on 25 April.
-Following Blackburn Rovers’ survival in the Premier League, he called on the players to make an improvement in the league next season.
+Following Blackburn Rovers' survival in the Premier League, he called on the players to improve in the league next season.
 At the end of the 2010–11 season, Dunn went on to make twenty–seven appearances and scored two times in all competitions.